ttyobiwan/scraphex/README.md

 - [x] Imlement web UI for starting runs
 - [x] Implement web UI for displaying run graphs
 - [x] Scheduler tests
+- [x] Fix link building (again, there are still some absolute/absolute issues)
+- [x] Do something about redirects